o-rango/o-rango-demo-tools/readme.md

 # o-rango: o-demo-bar  (WIP)

-o-demo-bar is a simple and flexible  demo bar component for development and showcase your components , heavily  inspired in [storybook.js.org](https://storybook.js.org) having the main goal  to work directly with all JS  frameworks , being based in web component standards and built with stenciljs.
+o-demo-bar is a simple and flexible  demo bar component for developers and showcase your components, heavily  inspired in [storybook.js.org](https://storybook.js.org) having the main goal  to work directly with all JS  frameworks, being based in web component standards and built with stencilsjs.

 ### Initial working version
 ![](./o-demo-bar.gif)